mbarecki/ansible-kubernetes/README.md

 I wanted to learn about Kubernetes, related network plugins and have possibility to create lab/test clusters with ansible.
 This was starting idea behind that project.

 Cluster details:
-- single control plane node
+- single control plane node / highly available control plane
 - multiple workers
 - installation with kubeadm
 - container runtime - containerd